aubreyvz/Elite-Qualifier/README.md

 # Autocorrect Program

-You will be able to type a word, and if there is an error, it will show three different word suggestions
+You will be able to type a word, and if there is an error, it will show three different word suggestions.

 ## Table of Contents